 I have since ordered many other products including her new mineral makeup!
 Thank you Dr. Bailey!"
 Angie C, Wichita Kansas

-It seems to quiet down the inflammation, allowing longer periods of remission between flares.
+IPL seems to quiet down the inflammation of seborrhea and rosacea, allowing longer periods of remission between flares.
 It also helps patients tolerate some of the anti-aging products that can aggravate both rosacea and seborrhea, but that keep skin looking nice as we age.

 Want to learn more about facial seborrheic dermatitis?